 Doctor of Architecture and Master of Architecture degree programs may require a pre-professional undergraduate degree in architecture for admission.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-University of Maryland, School of Architecture, Planning, and Preservation, offers the following NAAB-accredited degree programs:
+The University of Maryland, School of Architecture, Planning and Preservation, offers the following NAAB-accredited degree programs:

 Next accreditation visit for both programs: 2025